Imagine Never Dreading Monday Again: Build Your Financial Plan to Fuel Your Escape.

 It was the first time I saw the power money choices had on my ability to make meaningful life decisions and care for those I love.

-The lesson stuck, and when I left the military, I began my now 20+ career in the financial service industry.
+The lesson stuck, and when I left the military, I began my now 20+-year career in the financial service industry mostly in the Atlanta Georiga area, where I currently live with my husband and children.

 A Performance Review "From Hell" That Sparked My Self-Employment Glow-Up 🔥

-I wish I could say I rode off into the entrepreneurial sunset on a unicorn.
-It felt more like a bumpy ride on a donkey with a questionable sense of direction.
-(Hey, nobody said self-employment was easy!)
-I faced challenges and setbacks.
-I even briefly detoured back into the land of Zoom meetings and endless email chains.
+I crafted my own job exit strategy and launched my financial coaching business.
+Now, I wish I rode off into the entrepreneurial sunset on a unicorn, but it felt more like a bumpy ride on a donkey!
+(Hey, nobody said it was easy!)
+I faced challenges, even a brief corporate "detour."

 “Your business is the answer to the prayer of those you’re meant to serve.